 Learn about innovation, challenge-based procurement, and the latest in cutting-edge technology;

-Understand your technology challenges in a detailed manner through facilitated listening sessions;
+Understand your technology challenges in a detailed manner through facilitated, collaborative listening sessions;

 Engage with other local government peers to see how they are handling similar challenges;

-Pilot an affordable and innovative solution to one or more of the challenges identified; and
+Discover affordable and innovative solutions to one or more of the challenges identified; and

-Deploy new ways to procure innovative solutions.
+Deploy a pilot program to meet your challenges.
 By the end of the program, a government staff will be able to apply this method to other problems facing their communities.

 This program is free to local government leaders.

-This cohort will take place over six to nine months, with once-monthly educational and peer-learning sessions and bi-weekly one-on-one consulting with CivStart experts.
+This cohort will take place over nine months, from November 2023 - July 2024, with at least two monthly peer-learning sessions facilitated by CivStart experts.
 The final months will be focused on ad-hoc expert and peer support for beginning your pilot programs.
 The entire program will run from November 2022 to August 2023.